 Press announcements

-3.46 Announcements requiring publication in the press in accordance with the Appendix to Section 11 must be published in a daily newspaper in any official language.
+3.46 Announcements requiring publication in the press in accordance with the Appendix to Section 11 must be published in a widely circulated daily newspaper taking into account the specific composition and demographics of the issuer’s stakeholders, in the reasonable opinion of the issuer, in any official language.
 Announcements may be made available on the issuer’s website only after the announcement has been released through SENS.
 Short-form announcements may be published in the press, subject to paragraph 3.46(A) and on the basis that the issuer has its own operational website.

 3.46(A) The following details should be included in the short-form announcement: